-The Lynchburg Region’s art scene is one of quality and variety.
-From art exhibitions to concerts, to theater productions, to orchestra and opera, the Region abounds with offerings.
+With so many highlights from art exhibitions to concerts, to theater productions, to orchestra and opera, the region abounds with offerings.

 The Lynchburg Symphony Orchestra has been an integral part of the cultural fabric of the Lynchburg Region since it began in 1983.
 Over the years the LSO has performed more than 200 concerts ranging from classical to pops and provided annual educational concerts to over 10,000 children at local schools and community centers.
 Celebrities performing with the orchestra include Tony Award-winning actress and singer Faith Prince, pianist Gustavo Romero, and country musicians Emmy Lou Harris and Roy Clark.
 Dr. Christopher Swanson is conductor and music director.